 While we may argue that in linear regression, the coefficients provide an estimate of the influence of different variables on the outcome, there is a flaw with the estimate since all the observations in the sample have the same effect since the coefficient is constant.
 It’s one size fits all!
 The other issue with such algorithms is that they are bidirectional in nature.
 We can regress on X and compute Y and vice versa.
 The focus is on correlation and not causation.

-Causal Learning is an endeavor to get closer to how we as humans understand the world, how we reason, how we adapt to different scenarios without extensive knowledge acquisition.
-Causal Learning involves creating models that capture the causal mechanism based on the observed data, a new set of variables and assumptions, and incorporate the changes in data distribution when subject to different interventions.
+Causal Learning is an endeavor to get closer to how we as humans understand the world, how we reason, and how we adapt to different scenarios without extensive knowledge acquisition.
+Causal Learning involves creating models that capture the causal mechanism based on the observed data, a new set of variables, and assumptions and incorporate the changes in data distribution when subject to different interventions.
 The models abstract the learnings and provide the interaction between the variables and the direction in which they operate.
-Therefore, Causal models will generalize the learning and are better for domain adaptation, unlike machine learning models that over-fit for the underlying data on which they are trained on.
+Therefore, Causal models will generalize the learning and are better for domain adaptation, unlike machine learning models that overfit the underlying data on which they are trained.
 Causal inference helps to infer the effect of any policy/intervention/treatment etc. on the outcome.
 Some examples of where causal learning can be applied would be in determining the —

 Following is an illustrative representation of a causal relationship in an e-commerce scenario.